pottaMuniAsheesh/EE2003-Computer-Organization/README.md

-# Assignment 5
+# Assignment 6

-Implement Load/Store instructions
+ImplementBranch instructions

 ## Goals

-- Implement all the instructions in the RISC-V RV32I ISA that correspond to Load/Store (memory) operations.
+- Implement all the instructions in the RISC-V RV32I ISA that correspond to branch operations.

 ## Given